jamessouth/old-portfolio/art.md

 At this point the migration is almost complete, but we haven't actually used Snowpack yet so let's add a dependency to our package.json and see what Snowpack does with it.

-In this particular project the only dependency is workbox-window for loading service workers, which are kind of tricky to work with in development, but the procedure is the same for whatever dependency your project requires, such as react.
+In this particular project the only dependency is workbox-window for loading service workers, which can be tricky to work with in development, but the procedure is the same for whatever dependency your project requires, such as react.

-make a simple build script
+Let's install workbox-window and run snowpack.
+Now we get this result in our terminal:  √ snowpack installed: workbox-window.
+[1.07s].
+This will create a web_modules folder with our dependency inside, and we can now reference it in our js, like so: import { Workbox } from '../web_modules/workbox-window.js'.
+That's it!
+When I deploy, I move the web_modules folder into dist with the other production files.

+So that is about it!
+Snowpack is a pretty simple way to handle our dependencies and build an application without all the overhead of a bundler.
+When you're done and ready to deploy, you might consider adding a bundler to build for production, In another article I will discuss how to put some finishing touches on your Snowpack project to get some other benefits of bundling like minification and filename hashing.
+Stay tuned!

 want to consider now adding a bundler

-install workbox-window dep, run snowpack

-√ snowpack installed: workbox-window.
-[1.07s]